There’s reassurance on every point

 Can you use linseed paint indoors?

 Absolutely.
 Because linseed oil paint is completely free of VOCs, solvents and other nasties, it’s a particularly good choice when you have children and pets.
+Please do bear in mind that it takes day rather than hours to dry.

 What's the coverage like, and how many coats should you add?